mariothe1st/Infinite-craft-SL/README.md

 Please refer to the instructions provided in the "JS-MOBILE-OR-PC.txt" file for mobile users.

 ## PC Instructions
-While mobile users can use the instructions provided in the text file, PC users may find it cumbersome to copy and paste the instructions.
-To streamline the process, we've developed a Chrome extension.
+While mobile users can use the instructions provided in the text file, PC users may find it cumbersome to copy and paste the code given in the instructions.
+To streamline the process, I've developed a Chrome extension.

 ### Chrome Extension Installation Instructions
 1. Open Chrome and navigate to chrome://extensions.